Arbz-N/NGINX/README.md

   Create the main homepage:

-  sudo vim /usr/share/nginx/html/example.com/index.html
+  sudo vim /usr/share/nginx/html/example.com/index.html (there is a folder in this directory name (example.com) in which there is a inder.html page to practice)

   Paste your HTML code, save, and exit.

   Then create your CSS file:

-  sudo vim /usr/share/nginx/html/example.com/styles.css
+  sudo vim /usr/share/nginx/html/example.com/styles.css (there is a folder in this directory name (example.com) in which there is a styles.css page to practice)

   Paste your CSS code, save, and exit.